shravanngoswamii/actions/README.md

 This action inserts a MultiDocumenter-style top navigation bar to `Documenter.jl` generated sites.

-`TuringNavbar.html` contains code for building navigation bar for Turing language satellite packages' documentation but you can use your own navigation bar for your project!
+`TuringNavbar.html` in scripts directory contains code for building navigation bar for Turing language satellite packages' documentation but you can use your own navigation bar for your project!

 ## How to use